ir-uam/RELISON/docs/source/commdetection/algorithms/modularity.rst

 Parameters
 ^^^^^^^^^^
-* *threshold*: the minimum variance of the modularity.
+*  :code:`threshold`: the minimum variance of the modularity.
 If in an iteration it changes less than this threshold, we end the phase.